-I love pepper.
+I love black pepper.
 In restaurants I routinely unscrew the lids of pepper shakers to get more on my food.
-After salt, black pepper is the most popular seasoning in the world.
-The “king of spices” comes from Piper nigrum, a flowering vine native to India that has been prized throughout history.
-Pepper was also valued by traditional healers, who used it to treat a number of ills.
-But there’s a downside.
+And chances are good I’m not alone since black pepper is the most popular seasoning in the world.
+Known as the “king of spices,” pepper comes from Piper nigrum, a flowering vine native to India that has been prized throughout history.

+Piperine enhances absorption and bioavailability by stimulating the transport of certain substances across the intestinal walls and inhibiting enzymes involved in metabolism and detoxification.
+As a result, these nutrients are able to reach target tissues and remain there longer.
+But there is a downside to this benefit.
 Piperine has similar effects on a fairly extensive list of drugs, including beta blockers, barbiturates, Dilantin, theophylline, and sildenafil (Viagra).
 It makes them stay in the system longer and at higher levels, which may increase toxicity.
-This could also be used to advantage, allowing for lower dosing and increased effectiveness.
+This could also be used as an advantage, however, allowing for lower dosing and increased effectiveness.

 Now it’s your turn: What’s your favorite food to sprinkle pepper on?